-Acorns offers a custodial brokerage account for parents interested in opening an investment account for their child called Acorns Early.
+Acorns offers a custodial brokerage account (Acorns Early) for parents interested in opening an investment account for their child.

 Acorns Early offers investment portfolios of various risk levels for kids, so you can feel confident in the account you’re opening up on one of the best stock trading apps for beginners for your little one.